ecordes-vt/docs/src/docs/automate-studio/flow-bounties/README.md

         <div class="featureBox">
             <div class="featureText">
                 <h3>Email Sentiment Extracter</h3>
-                <div>A Flow engine that accepts incoming csv & text files webhooked to an HTTP Adapter endpoint sent from an email provider of your choice (eg Mandrill, Sendgrid) and process with a sentiment analysis engine and (1) write the results to a TDO, (2) write the results back to a callbackUrl field if provided by the sender.</div>
+                <div class="description-text">A Flow engine that accepts incoming csv & text files webhooked to an HTTP Adapter endpoint sent from an email provider of your choice (eg Mandrill, Sendgrid) and process with a sentiment analysis engine and (1) write the results to a TDO, (2) write the results back to a callbackUrl field if provided by the sender.</div>
             </div>
             <a class="link" href="/#/automate-studio/flow-bounties/flow-bounty-details/email-sentiment-extracter"> DETAILS</a>
         </div>